xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 At this point I'd also like to show you a  new  kind of notation.
-If  you  compare  the form of the IF statement above with the as- sembler code that must be produced, you can see  that  there  are certain  actions  associated  with each of the  keywords  in  the
+If  you  compare  the form of the IF statement above with the assembler code that must be produced, you can see  that  there  are certain  actions  associated  with each of the  keywords  in  the
 statement: